 - Gather your tools for deadheading the plants.
 Use a bleach solution of 1 part bleach to 10 parts water to dip the tools to sanitize them, so there is no chance of disease spreading from plant to plant as you work.

 - Trim out any dead and dried-out flower heads that are done flowering.
 This can occur as the flowers die off or at the end of the season.

 - Cut stems down so a few inches are left above the ground.
 This prevents disease and protects the root crowns from damage.
 You can trim this material off in the spring as the new foliage sprouts for a cleaner look.

-- Prune off any damaged or dried-out foliage over the season with a pair of sharp scissors.
-Leaving worn-out foliage not only creates a messy look but also increases the chances of fungal disease due to increased moisture around the base of the plant.
+- Prune off any damaged or dried-out foliage over the season with sharp scissors.
+Leaving worn-out foliage creates a messy look and increases the chances of fungal disease due to increased moisture around the base of the plant.

 - Deadhead Anemones with longer growing seasons as soon as the first flowers lose their luster to try and trigger another wave of buds.
 Short-season Anemones won’t respond to this treatment, so they don’t need deadheading until most of the flowers are dead.
 This will save you some work in the garden to focus on other plants if necessary.

 Anemones are reasonably adaptable and lose flowers constantly, so a bit of deadheading here and there won’t affect the plant’s health.